nuraldin/dare-nodejs/README.md

 };
 ```

 Then, it is needed a .env file with a token secret to be able to authenticate incoming requests.
-Create the file and add the following:
+I've created one but you may change the secret if you wish. the file look like this:

 ```bash
 TOKEN_SECRET='your-secret'